“Thank you for sending me the ebook files. But, if I can’t open the #$%@ things, how do you expect me to approve them?”

 - Right-click on the file name, click on Open with, click on Choose another app (see Figure 1 below).

-- From the list, select Adobe Digital Editions and tick the box to always use it to open mobi files (see Figure 2 below).
+- From the list, select Adobe Digital Editions and tick the box to always use it to open epub files (see Figure 2 below).

 Preview your book.
 See the user guide linked above for tips and tricks on using Adobe Digital Editions.